bestia-dev/GuitaraokeLeader/README.md

 ## Local network

 This server will work only on a local network like `192.168.x.y`.
-My personal local network wi-fi uses the hotspot from my smartphone.
-But it could be any wi-fi hotspot.
-I have my Lenovo Win10 + WSL2 notebook and a lenovo tablet connected to my wifi local network for testing.
+The Leader will create a "mobile hotspot" wi-fi network on his smartphone.
+All other phones will connect to this network.
+I will try to create a QR code to make that easy.
+To avoid having heavy internet traffic from all the connected phone it is wise to limit the bandwidth of the outside internet.
+This is easily done: change the "Mobile networks - Network mode" to "2G only".
+This is so slow that even if the smartphones start to download a massive update, it will be very little traffic.
+Don't forget to return the "Network mode" to LTE, after using the Karaoke Leader.

 ## Guitaraoke Follower